 Various theoretical perspectives such as the resource-based theory (Barney, 1991), Schumpeter's theory of entrepreneurship (Schumpeter, 1912, 1934, 1942), open innovation theory (Chesbrough, 2003), and the general systems theory (Bertalanffy, 1972) have been applied in business research assessing the profitability potential and innovation approaches in BMI and entrepreneurial orientation studies (Afuah, 2014; Wales et al., 2021).
+The resource-based theory has been applied in studies to help explain the role of resources in enhancing enterprise performance while Schumpeter's theory has emphasised the essentiality of incessant innovation in the attainment of competitiveness and superior performance.
 This study applied the dynamic capability view (Teece, 2007) to help explain entrepreneurial orientation as an internal antecedent of BMI.
 According to Teece (2007), sensing, shaping, and seizing are dynamic capabilities of a firm.
 Because a business model is a reflection of management's perception of customers' needs and how to satiate those needs and get paid (Teece, 2010), sensing (proactiveness) capability enables the discovery of opportunities or unmet customers' needs, which is a ground for innovating a business model of a firm.
 Shaping (innovativeness) capability is critical for the design of a new business model while seizing (risk taking) capability is associated with taking bold steps to exploit the opportunities.
 Thus, dynamic capabilities theory is relevant in this study advancing entrepreneurial orientation as an antecedent of BMI in the context of medium enterprises in Kenya.

 Advancing the argument that entrepreneurial orientation enhances BMI by creating endogenous shifts in the prevailing conditions within an enterprise, Kocoglu et al. (2015) assessed entrepreneurial orientation and organizational emotional capacity as antecedents of BMI in a cross-sectional survey targeting 500 Turkish firms.
 The survey revealed that entrepreneurial orientation positively influenced firms to innovate their business models.
 In a case study of a Chinese high-end equipment manufacturer, Tian et al. (2019) identified entrepreneurial orientation as an internal antecedent of BMI.
 They argued that entrepreneurial orientation influences firms to perceive impending market trends (proactiveness), recognise and address customer needs (innovativeness), and act boldly to execute new business models, suggesting that entrepreneurial orientation is an antecedent of BMI.
 Similarly, Bouncken et al. (2016) argued in relation to the entrepreneurial orientation that innovativeness and risk taking behaviour and attitude cause the innovation of business models by influencing the generation of new ideas in service firms.
 Mütterlein and Kunz (2017) too, identified entrepreneurial orientation as an antecedent of BMI in a study of 50 media companies in German.
-While acknowledging the scarcity of research linking BMI to entrepreneurial orientation, Asemokha et al. (2019) study of Finish Small and Medium Enterprises (SMEs) operating in the international market suggested that entrepreneurial orientation could be an antecedent of BMI.